acquia/orca/docs/glossary.md

 ## Test fixture

-In automated testing, a test fixture is all the things we need to have in place in order to run a test and expect a particular outcome.<sup>[[cit.]](http://xunitpatterns.com/test%20fixture%20-%20xUnit.html)</sup> In the case of ORCA, that means a [BLT](#blt) project with all applicable company software packages in place and Drupal installed.
+In automated testing, a test fixture is all the things we need to have in place in order to run a test and expect a particular outcome.<sup>[[cit.]](http://xunitpatterns.com/test%20fixture%20-%20xUnit.html)</sup> In the case of ORCA, that means a [project template](#project-template) with all applicable company software packages in place and Drupal installed.
 [Read more in Understanding ORCA.](understanding-orca.md#test-fixtures)

 ---